-Workshops model hands-on learning and are intensive discussions led by a moderator.
-They emphasize participation by all session attendees and aim to develop professional skills or examine professional interests, responsibilities, and proficiencies.
+Workshops at our Annual Convention model hands-on learning and are interactive discussions led by a moderator.
+They aim to develop professional skills or examine professional interests, responsibilities, and proficiencies.

 Tommy Mayberry, St. Jerome’s University at the University of Waterloo, and